lupto/ember-pcb/checklists/layout-checklist-akashl.md

 ## General

-* [ ] [Schematic review](schematic-checklist.md) complete and signed off, including pin swaps done during layout
+* [x] [Schematic review](schematic-checklist.md) complete and signed off, including pin swaps done during layout
-* [ ] Layout DRC 100% clean
+* [x] Layout DRC 100% clean

 ## Decoupling

-* [ ] Decoupling caps as close to power pins as possible
+* [x] Decoupling caps as close to power pins as possible
+  * [x] Huge planes, can solder on decoupling caps onto power pins on socket after the fact as well
-* [ ] Low inductance mounting used for decoupling (prefer ViP if available, otherwise "[]8" shaped side vias
+* [x] Low inductance mounting used for decoupling (prefer ViP if available, otherwise "[]8" shaped side vias (N/A)

 ## DFM / yield enhancement

-* [ ] All design rules within manufacturer's capability
+* [x] All design rules within manufacturer's capability (N/A)
-* [ ] Minimize use of vias/traces that push fab limits
+* [x] Minimize use of vias/traces that push fab limits
-* [ ] Controlled impedance specified in fab notes if applicable
+* [x] Controlled impedance specified in fab notes if applicable (N/A)
-* [ ] Confirm impedance calculations include soldermask, or mask removed from RF traces
+* [x] Confirm impedance calculations include soldermask, or mask removed from RF traces (N/A)
-* [ ] Stackup verified with manufacturer and specified in fab notes
+* [x] Stackup verified with manufacturer and specified in fab notes
-* [ ] Board finish specified in fab notes
+* [x] Board finish specified in fab notes
-* [ ] If panelizing, add panel location indicators for identifying location-specific reflow issues
+* [x] If panelizing, add panel location indicators for identifying location-specific reflow issues (N/A)
-* [ ] (recommended) Layer number markers specified to ensure correct assembly
+* [x] (recommended) Layer number markers specified to ensure correct assembly
-* [ ] Fiducials present (on both sides of board) if targeting automated assembly
+* [x] Fiducials present (on both sides of board) if targeting automated assembly
-* [ ] Fiducial pattern asymmetric to detect rotated or flipped boards
+* [x] Fiducial pattern asymmetric to detect rotated or flipped boards
-* [ ] Soldermask/copper clearance on fiducials respected
+* [x] Soldermask/copper clearance on fiducials respected
-* [ ] Panelization specified if required
+* [x] Panelization specified if required (N/A)

 ## Footprints